ZacharyKeatings/grout/docs/USER_GUIDE.md

 Save Sync keeps your game saves synchronized between your RomM server and your handheld device.

-To access save sync, press `Y` from the platform menu.
+To access save sync, press `Y` from the main menu.

 ### How It Works